ctford/journey-through-the-looking-glass/README.md

 Lenses
 ------

-* Lenses are functions that lift contextualising functions into a context.
+* Lenses deconstruct values and put them back together again, letting a functor control the reconstruction.
 * `update`, `set`, `get` (and more) can all be represented by one function.
 * Lenses compose.